 Doctrine Development and Integration

-IEM’s Smarty Pantz Studios combines the flexibility of modeling in a 3D virtual world with live actors in a realistic setting to present a variety of life-like situations, helping military trainees prepare for the urban battlefield.
-The 3D component helps soldiers recognize and react to the signs of potential IED threats before they deploy to the field.
+IEM’s Smarty Pantz Studios combines the flexibility of modeling in a 3-D virtual world with live actors in a realistic setting to present a variety of life-like situations, helping military trainees prepare for the urban battlefield.
+The 3-D component helps soldiers recognize and react to the signs of potential IED threats before they deploy to the field.
 Trainees observe, monitor, and then participate in a virtual marketplace scene full of sights, sounds and potential dangers—and interact with other humans who are either friend or foe.

-IEM understands the importance of supporting our Nation’s operational readiness cycle, keeping our forces job-ready and their contributions relevant.
-At IEM, that understanding forms the foundation of our work to develop and provide effective educational, training, and support resources for specialized personnel such as military police, CBRNE experts, or engineers.
+IEM understands the importance of supporting our nation’s operational readiness cycle, keeping our forces job-ready and their contributions relevant.
+At IEM, that understanding forms the foundation of our work to develop and provide effective educational, training, and support resources for specialized personnel, such as military police, CBRNE experts, or engineers.

 NIMS/ICS Training and Bioterrorism Executive Tabletop Exercises

 IEM was tasked by the National Emergency Management Association (NEMA) to develop and implement a training curriculum to provide State Agency Directors with instruction on the National Incident Management System (NIMS) and the Incident Command System (ICS).
 Training has been successfully delivered in 11 states, with the ultimate goal of having the training curriculum available to all 50 states.
+See Full Case Study

 Alabama Emergency Management Agency Multi-Disaster Exercise Support